ritola/onetenrouter/README.md

 ### 1.2.0

-Volume and EQ control support using only 2 x SCS.3D
+Volume, equalizer and effects control support using only 2 x SCS.3D

 * Fixed A & B track decks, and C & D remix decks setup